African Biomes Part III: Masai Mara, Serengeti and Beyond

 Bordering on Virunga in the DRC and the Mgahinga Gorilla National Park in Uganda, Volcanoes National Park is Rwanda’s slice of this majestic region.
 Located in the northwest of Rwanda the park is a haven for mountain gorillas and golden monkeys.
 But its true claim to fame and the reason it has its very exciting name is the fact that it is home to five of the eight volcanoes of the Virunga Mountains!
 These volcanoes are Bisoke, Gahinga, Karisimbi, Muhabura and Sabyinyo.
 This relatively small 160 km² park was zoologist Dian Fossey’s base and is covered in rainforest and bamboo.

-Bamboo forest in Volcanoes National Park, RwandaBamboo forest in Volcanoes National Park, Rwanda by John Cooke
+Bamboo forest in Volcanoes National Park, Rwanda by John Cooke

 Containing no fewer than five volcanoes the park has a large altitudinal range and consequently contains a variety of vegetation.
-From 2,400m to 2,500m is Neoboutonia forest, from 2,500m to 3,200m (about 30% of the park) its bamboo forest or Arundinaria Alpina.
+From 2,400m to 2,500m is Neoboutonia forest, and from 2,500m to 3,200m (about 30% of the park) is bamboo forest or Arundinaria Alpina.
 Then, mostly on the humid south and west slopes (also about 30%) between 2,600m and 3,600m, you will find hagenia-hypericum forest.
 The vegetation from about 3,600m to 4,200m is made up of lobelia and senecio species which cover about 25% of the park and lastly at altitudes of 4,300m to 4,500m grassland occurs.
-There are other vegetation types including lower montane forest (mostly agricultural land now), secondary thickets, meadows, marshes, swamps, and small lakes.
+There are other vegetation types including lower montane forests (mostly agricultural land now), secondary thickets, meadows, marshes, swamps, and small lakes.

-Mountain gorilla in Volcanoes National ParkMountain gorilla in Volcanoes National Park by Karen Foley Photography
+Mountain gorilla in Volcanoes National Park by Karen Foley Photography

 Bwindi Impenetrable National Park, Uganda